DIGNEA/dignea/README.md

 sudo cmake --build path-to-dignea-build-dir/ --config Release --target install --
 ```

+### Docker Image

 For your convinience, you can find a Docker image of the building enviroment plus the source code of DIGNEA published at Docker Hub [here](https://hub.docker.com/repository/docker/amarrerd/dignea/general).
 The source code of DIGNEA can be found inside the /dignea directory once the container is up and running.
-To build the tool just follow the previous steps.
+To build the tool just run the build script.

 ### Dependencies

+- GCC >= 10.0.0
 - CMake >= 3.14
 - C++20 support
-- OpenMP
+- OpenMP support

 ## Publications